roblatour/SolarWeatherStationII/README.md

   using esp_wifi_set_ps(WIFI_PS_MAX_MODEM)

-  having removed the power LED on the ESP32-C6 (which saved about .3 mA)
+  having removed the power LED on the ESP32-C6

-  Also, although the above numbers don't reflect it, further power savings can be realized by setting the ESP-IDF: SDK Config - ROM Bootlog Behavior - permanently change Boot ROM output to permanently disable logging (of note this is irreversible).
+  Finally, although the above numbers don't reflect it, further power savings can be realized by setting the ESP-IDF: SDK Config - ROM Bootlog Behavior - permanently change Boot ROM output to permanently disable logging (of note this is irreversible).
 This change will have the greatest marked savings when deep sleep is used.

-  Finally, the numbers above are based on supplying 5v to the 5v VIN pin on the ESP32-c6 Devkit board.
-If however you are able to supply a regulated 3.3v via the board's 3.3v pin then further power savings would be realized.

 # The code